Sonic Gems Collection

 |Sonic Gems Collection|

-Sonic Gems Collection is a compilation of Sonic CD, Sonic R, Sonic the Fighters, and six Game Gear games (Sonic 2, Sonic Spinball, Sonic Triple Trouble, Sonic Drift 2, Tails' Sky Patrol, and Tails Adventures).
+Sonic Gems Collection is a compilation of Sonic CD, Sonic R, Sonic the Fighters, and the six Game Gear games that weren't in Sonic Mega Collection Plus (Sonic 2, Sonic Spinball, Sonic Triple Trouble, Sonic Drift 2, Tails' Skypatrol, and Tails Adventures).

 Inexplicably, Gems was a GameCube exclusive in the US while Japan and Europe also got it for the PlayStation 2.
 Also inexplicably, some of the game's gallery is devoted to art from Knuckles' Chaotix.

-Action Replay code 021CCD5B 0000XXXX on the US version replaces an entry on the menu with other games that aren't actually present (the game crashes if they're picked), but logo pictures are shown.
-Replace "XXXX" with one of the following:
+Action Replay code 021CCD5B 000031?? (where "??" is one of the below) on the US GameCube version replaces the background logo pictures for Sonic the Fighters with other games that aren't actually present (the game will load Fighters if they're picked):

 Most of these are Mega Drive entries, including some of the Monster World/Wonder Boy games.
 The most intriguing part is the presence of Sonic Eraser, a very obscure Japan-only game with a very small connection to Sonic.